Disco school: Reimagining the future of Murska Sobota

 A space where local ideas about the town’s future are discussed in new and different ways

-Visitors will be able to immerse themselves in the universe of a different Murska Sobota featuring big toboggans as the main mode of public transport, sports fields particularly designed for a hybrid discipline combining skate and tennis, a house of illusions, a puppy rescue shelter, a technology park with phone-growing trees, custom made candy souvenirs, and much more.
+Visitors were able to immerse themselves in the universe of a different Murska Sobota featuring big toboggans as the main mode of public transport, sports fields particularly designed for a hybrid discipline combining skate and tennis, a house of illusions, a puppy rescue shelter, a technology park with phone-growing trees, custom made candy souvenirs, and much more.

 Concept artists: Jimmy Loizeau, Matt Ward, Mihaela Ružič, Sara Božanić